Non-performing loan

-In the European Union, the management of the NPLs resulting of the global financial crisis of 2008 has become a politically sensitive topic, culminating in 2017 with the decision by the Council to task the European Commission to launch an action plan to tackle NPLs.
+In the European Union, the management of the NPLs resulting from the 2008 financial crisis has become a politically sensitive topic, culminating in 2017 with the decision by the European Council to task the European Commission to launch an action plan to tackle NPLs.
 The action plan supports the fostering of a secondary market for NPLs and the creation of Asset Management Companies (aka bad banks).
 In December 2020, this action plan was revised in the wake of the COVID-19 pandemic crisis.

 Definition

 Non-performing loans are generally recognised as per the following criteria: